unifem/fenics-notes/README.md

 # FEniCS Notes

 This repository contains a collection of nots on FEniCS using Jupyter Notebooks, which teach how to use finite element methods to solve PDEs and to solve difficult linear systems from PDE discretizations using FEniCS.
-These Notes will teach you the following:
+These notes will cover the following:
  - Fundamentals of finite element methods
  - Modeling linear and nonlinear elasticity
  - Solving the heat equation
  - Solving incompressible Navier-stokes equations
  - Generating meshes
  - Specifying boundary conditions
- - Selecting iterative solvers linear systems from FEniCS
+ - Controlling iterative solvers
  - Fluid-structure interaction
  - Multigrid methods

 Most of the materials were borrowed from [the FEniCS Tutorial](https://fenicsproject.org/tutorial/) and [the FEniCS Book](https://fenicsproject.org/book/).
-However, they have been rearranged and expanded for teaching a FEM course and for the research in the NumGeom Group at Stony Brook University.
+However, they have been rearranged and expanded for teaching an FEM course and for FEM research at Stony Brook University.

 To study the Notebooks, here is the recommended sequence:
  1. [Fundamentals - Poisson equations](notebooks/poisson.ipynb)